brian-greeson/adopt_dont_shop_paired/README.md

 # Adopt Don't Shop Paired Project

 ## Overview
 Adopted don't shop is a web application designed to store animal shelters and their inventory of pets.
 Users can add and edit, shelters and pets.
-Additionaly, users favorite pets then apply to adopt favorited pets.
-After their applications are approved the pet no longer adoptable.
+Additionally, users' favorite pets then apply to adopt favorite pets.
+After their applications are approved the pet is no longer adoptable.

-## Prerequisits
+## Prerequisites
  - Rails version 5.1.7
  - PostgreSQL

+## Installation
+- Clone github repo
+- Run
+ - `bundle install`
+  - `rails db:create`
+  - `rails db:migrate`

 ## Testing
  - Run `bundle exec rspec` from root directory